-- Incentives and non-incentive program costs were provided by Nicor Gas. - For joint programs with ComEd, the measure costs are the Nicor Gas share of full incremental costs.
-Incentives and non-incentive costs are the Nicor Gas share of costs.

-- Guidehouse reviewed the IMC values provided by Nicor Gas.
+- For joint programs with ComEd, the measure costs are the Nicor Gas share of full incremental costs.
+Incentives and non-incentive costs are the Nicor Gas share of costs. - Guidehouse reviewed the IMC values provided by Nicor Gas.
 After analyzing the tracking data measure costs, the measure specific IMC deemed by the TRM, and other IMC data, Guidehouse was confident that Nicor Gas assigned an appropriate IMC value to measures in most cases.
-We used the TRM or Guidehouse research in cases where Guidehouse disagreed a Nicor Gas IMC value or Nicor Gas did not provide an IMC. - Where we changed Nicor Gas incremental measure costs, the most common reason was that Nicor Gas tracking data had applied a per unit incremental cost to the wrong participation unit.
-For example, boiler tune-up costs in the TRM are \$0.83 per MBH (MBH is a measure of a boiler's heating capacity).
-An 800 MBH boiler would have an incremental measure cost of \$664 per project.
-We found instances where Nicor Gas applied the \$0.83 value to the number of projects rather than total MBH, resulting in greatly underestimated cost. - Since some IMCs are estimated using TRM, planning, and secondary research, the IMC estimates may not include all relevant and up-to-date installation and equipment costs for some programs.
+We used the TRM or Guidehouse research in cases where Guidehouse disagreed a Nicor Gas IMC value or Nicor Gas did not provide an IMC. - Since some IMCs are estimated using TRM, planning, and secondary research, the IMC estimates may not include all relevant and up-to-date installation and equipment costs for some programs.
 We set program incremental measure costs equal to incentives for income eligible programs when incentives paid were greater than the initial IMC estimate, except for the IHWAP programs.
 For IHWAP, incremental measure costs are twice the amount that Nicor Gas records as incentive costs, to account for the 50% contribution to total measure cost from non-utility IHWAP funding sources.
-This adjustment resulted in a minor increase to portfolio incremental costs. - Future avoided replacement costs reduce net incremental costs for retrofit measures by a total of \$2.3 million for the portfolio. - Guidehouse planned to report all costs related to the Nicor Gas Home Energy Reports program as non-incentive program costs, consistent with our approach for ComEd and Peoples Gas and North Shore Gas.
-Nicor Gas records about one-quarter of Home Energy Reports program costs as non-incentive costs, and about three quarters as incentives.
-Nicor Gas considers the Home Energy Report to be a site-specific energy assessment, and records the cost of producing reports as an incremental measure costs 100 percent paid for by the program as an incentive.
-Guidehouse has no objection to the Nicor Gas cost accounting approach, and notes that the TRC and PACT results using the Nicor Gas approach are identical to accounting for all costs as nonincentives.
+This adjustment resulted in a minor increase to portfolio incremental costs. - Future avoided replacement costs reduce net incremental costs for retrofit measures by a total of \$2.5 million for the portfolio.